-Our New York State target for fluoride is 0.7 mg/L. During 2020, continuous and distribution system monitoring showed fluoride levels in your water in the optimal range 100% of the time.
+Our New York State target for fluoride is 0.7 mg/L. During 2021, continuous and distribution system monitoring showed fluoride levels in your water in the optimal range.
 None of the monitoring results showed levels that approach the 2.2 mg/l MCL for fluoride.